Mary Tudor Marries Louis XII of France

 “She is generally considered handsome and well favoured, were not her eyes and eyebrows too light; for the rest it appears to me that nature optime suplevit: she is slight, rather than defective from corpulence, and conducts herself with so much grace, and has such good manners, that for her age of 18 years—and she does not look more—she is a paradise.”2

-We know that Thomas Boleyn wrote to Margaret of Austria to get his daughter, Anne Boleyn, released from her service because she had been appointed to serve Mary Tudor in France, and we have two mentions of her in the British records of Mary Tudor’s arrival in France:-
+We know that Thomas Boleyn wrote to Margaret of Austria to get his daughter, Anne Boleyn, released from her service because she had been appointed to serve Mary Tudor in France, and we have two mentions of a “Mademoiselle Boleyn” in the British records of Mary Tudor’s arrival in France:

 “Gentlewomen which were appointed to have abidden in France with the French Queen:—Dame _ Guylford, lady of honor, Lady Elizabeth Grey, Eliz.
 Ferrys.
 M. Ann Devereux, _ Grey of Wilton, M. Boleyne, M. Wotton, Alice Denys and Anne Ferningham (Jerningham?), chamberers, Dr. Denton, almoner, Mr. Palgrave, secretary, _ (blank), chaplains.”3